-What is your participation with PDSG and how did it begin?
+What is your participation with PSDG and how did it begin?

 What do you feel your greatest challenge is in your day to day stability environment?

-The danger of an overloaded system, where studies spring up like a field of wildflowers rather than a well-planned English garden.
+The danger is that it is an overloaded system where studies spring up like a field of wildflowers, rather than a well-planned English garden.
 The plethora of studies overwhelms the ability of the Stabilitarian to accommodate the sheer volume of data that needs to be analyzed, trended and reported.
 Overcrowded chambers challenge the limits of space and good sample management.
 The industry needs to return to a rational strategy where each study has a vital purpose and resources are supplied to match the need.